Swedish parties make deal to govern with hard-right support

-STOCKHOLM (AP) — Three Swedish center-right parties announced on Friday that they have reached a deal to form a coalition government that would not include the anti-immigration Sweden Democrats but would depend on their support in Parliament.
+STOCKHOLM (AP) — Three Swedish center-right parties on Friday agreed to form a coalition government with the support of the Sweden Democrats, a once radical far-right group that has moved toward the mainstream but retains a hard line on immigration.

-Opposition leader Ulf Kristersson said that his conservative Moderate party would form a center-right coalition government with the Liberals and the Christian Democrats.
-The Sweden Democrats would be outside the coalition but would help shape government policy from the sidelines.
-The center-right coalition depends on the support of the Sweden Democrats to secure a majority in Parliament.
+Opposition leader Ulf Kristersson told reporters that his conservative Moderate party would form a center-right coalition government with the Liberals and the Christian Democrats, but remain in “close collaboration” with the Sweden Democrats.
+The center-right coalition depends on the support of the Sweden Democrats to secure a majority in Parliament, putting the party in a position to influence government policy from the sidelines even without Cabinet seats.

-The party, founded by neo-Nazis and other far-right activists, has moved toward the mainstream under Jimmie Akesson, who since taking over the party in 2005 has elevated it from fringe movement to become Sweden’s second biggest party, with more than 20% of the vote.
+The party was founded in the 1980s by people who had been active in right-wing extremist groups, including neo-Nazis.
+They toned down their rhetoric and expelled openly racist members under Jimmie Akesson, who took over the party in 2005.
+Since then they have grown from a marginal movement with less than 2% support to become Sweden’s second biggest party.

+Their success in the Swedish election, followed two weeks later by the even stronger showing by the Brothers of Italy in the Italian election, underlined a decades-long trend of far-right parties making inroads in European politics.

-Akesson said he would have preferred Cabinet seats for his party but he supported the deal that would give his party influence over government policy, including on immigration and criminal justice.
+Akesson, who doesn’t consider his party far-right, said he would have preferred Cabinet seats for the Sweden Democrats, but he supported the deal that would give his party influence over government policy, including on immigration and criminal justice.

 “For us, it has been absolutely decisive that a shift in power must be a paradigm shift when it comes to immigration policy,” Akesson said, adding that Sweden’s rules on asylum should be no more generous than required by the European Union, of which Sweden has been a member since 1995.